 Goal #5 Equip them with everything they need to start performing on their job.

-Once you have the objectives defined, the next step is to create an action plan or in other words a step by step plan for how you want to achieve those objectives.
+Once you have the objectives defined, the next step is to create an action plan or in other words a step by step process for how you want to achieve those objectives.

 For example, Goal #1 is to make employees feel welcome.